ioccc-src/winner/bin/README.md

 usual top navigation bar that normally directs people to the previous entry for the year, or go up to the year page, or to the next entry for the year, a top navigation bar to just go up to the entry's main page is needed.
-A line the [md2html config file](../inc/md2html.cfg) file that refers to `2020/ferguson1/chocolate-cake.md` may specify use of `topnav.up2index.html` instead of using the `topnav.default.html` default.
+A line in the [md2html config file](../inc/md2html.cfg) file that refers to `2020/ferguson1/chocolate-cake.md` may specify use of `topnav.up2index.html` instead of using the `topnav.default.html` default.